 The Ancestry of Reason

-I became interested in the brain, and how its structure must shape our thinking, over forty years ago, and was lucky enough to have time to pursue the subject.
-My aim in this book has been to produce a digest of the most pertinent discoveries of neuroscience, one that will be accessible to anyone who is seriously interested in these questions, regardless of their scientific background, or lack of it.
-For those whose knowledge of science is scanty, forgotten, or out of date, there are brief introductions to relevant disciplines.
+The aim in this book has been to produce a digest of the most pertinent discoveries of neuroscience, one that will be accessible to anyone who is seriously interested in these questions, regardless of their scientific background or lack of it.
+For those whose scientific education was scanty, or is now forgotten or out of date, there are brief introductions to relevant disciplines.

 It would have been nice to include a really comprehensive bibliography in the book, but there was only room for the mare essential stuff.

 However, for readers who want to explore any of the subjects covered further an extension to the bibliography is available here.